 - a.
-Messages which have been received in the basic message format employing a procedure other than manual teletype-writer procedure (e.g., tape relay, radiotelegraph, etc.) will require reprocessing before they are forwarded over a circuit which uses procedures outlined in this publication.
+Messages which have been received in the basic message formal employing a procedure other than manual teletypewriter procedure (e.g., tape relay, radiotelegraph, etc.) will require reprocessing before they are forwarded over a circuit which uses procedures outlined in this publication.
 Such reprocessing is accomplished as outlined below: - (1) Delete the procedure component in the heading and insert a new component, including such transmission instructions as may be required, as outlined in this publication. - (2) Normally, the routing indicators and operating signals when appearing in format lines 7 and 8 will be deleted.
 This will always be accomplished prior to transmission of the message on a naval radioteletypewriter broadcast, but in order to expedite transmission on other circuits, may be retained in cases where the incoming tape is utilized for the relay.
-In such cases all stations called by the transmission ignore the routing indicators or operating signals appearing in these lines. - (3) Confirmatory information, when appearing, will be compared with the text and then deleted prior to retransmission on ship-ship, ship-shore or naval radio teletypewriter broadcast circuits.
-When a difference is noted between the confirmation line and the comarable portion in the text, the message will be relayed to the addressee with the operating signal "ZDL2", meaning, "Confirmation differs from text."
-The operating signal thus employed will appear as the first portion of the final instructions (line 15) and will be followed by the portion of the confirmation line which is at variance with the text.
+In such cases all station called by the transmission ignore the routing indicators or operating signals appearing in these lines. - (3) Confirmatory information, when appearing, will be compared with the text and then deleted prior to retransmission on ship-ship, ship-shore, or naval radioteletypewriter broadcast circuits.
+When a difference is noted between the confirmation line and the comparable portion in the text, the message will be relayed to the addressee with the operating signal "ZDL2", meaning, "Confirmation differs from text".
+The operating signal thus employed will appear as the first portion of the final instructions (Line 15) and will be followed by the portion of the confirmation line which is at variance with the text.
 This operating signal will remain a portion of the final instructions to final destination.
-When refiling messages received not employing confirmation, such confirmation will be added on those circuits which require the confirmation line. - (4) Corrections, when appearing, will be made as appropriate within the text, and then deleted, except when the incoming tape is utilized for onward transmission.
+When refiling messages received not employing confirmation, such confirmation will be added on those circuits which require the confirmation line. - (4) Corrections, when appearing, will be made as appropriate within the text, and then deleted, except when the incoming tape is utilized for onward transmission. - (5) Time of filing, when appearing, will be deleted prior to transmission over ship-ship, ship-shore, or naval radioteletypewriter broadcast circuits.
+The original time of filing will be carried on other circuits when required.
+When refiling messages received over means not employing time of filing, the Time of Receipt of the message will be used as the Time of Filing over circuits which require Filing time (Line 16). - (6) The appropriate procedure lines, as prescribed (Paragraph 112) will be inserted in the heading and ending components of the message prior to retransmission.